How do I get to the Internet from my residence hall room?

 - Antivirus Software

 Computer viruses or malware can make a computer unusable and in some cases where it needs to be recovered back to the way it did when first purchased.
 I.T.
 Services highly recommends installing and keeping an up-to-date antivirus software.
 Most new computers will come with an antivirus program but will only include about 3 months of free updates after which you will have to renew your subscription.
-There are free antivirus programs available such as Microsoft Security Essentials, AVG, Avira, and Avast.
+There are free antivirus programs available such as Microsoft Security Essentials (windows 7 only), AVG, Avira, and Avast.
 Consult with your sales associate for paid version of antivirus software.

 - Spyware Software